 We are currently inviting eligible students, clinicians and researchers to make an application for funding of up to three years for:

 We grant funding to groups or organisations that provide support to people with a dust disease and their families.
 Through funding organisations that support people with a dust disease and their families, we aim to:

 - inform and educate people about dust diseases and the scheme

 - support people through the scheme’s compensation process

 - optimise the wellbeing of people with a dust disease.

 Eligible groups and organisations are encouraged to apply for assistance.

-To find out if your organisation is eligible to receive funding and to find out more, download our application guidelines (below).
+To find out if your organisation is eligible to receive funding please contact our Research and Education unit via email email@example.com.

 14 February 2020: Applications close